Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 >>>>>>>>>>>

 Usage: week(date[, mode]) returns the week number for date.
 If the mode argument is omitted, the default mode 0 is used.
+The function week_of_year is also provided as an alternate syntax.

 .. list-table:: The following table describes how the mode argument works.
    :widths: 25 50 25 75